 2. Get Aggressive With Savings

 There’s no way around it: You’ll need cash for a down payment amount, whether it’s 3% or 20% of the home’s price.

 For example, among the many benefits of a Roth IRA, you can withdraw contributions tax- and penalty-free.
 Even traditional IRAs let you borrow up to $10,000 penalty-free to buy a home.
-If you haven’t set up an IRA, you can do so through brokers like You Invest by JP Morgan or TD Ameritrade.
+If you haven’t set up an IRA, you can do so through brokers like JP Morgan Investing or TD Ameritrade.

 3. Consider House Hacking

 House hacking is the glorious art of getting free housing.

 Traditional house hacking involves buying a multifamily property, moving into one unit, and renting out the other unit (or units) so the neighbors effectively pay your mortgage for you.